Entering a conversation

 Prof. Dr. Fabian Wendt

-Fabian Wendt (*1979) is a teaching assistant professor in the department of philosophy and the PPE program at the University of North Carolina at Chapel Hill, US.
+Fabian Wendt (*1979) is an Assistant Professor in the Department of Political Science and Core Faculty member of the Kellogg Center for Philosophy, Politics, and Economics at Virginia Tech in Blacksburg, Virigina (USA).
 He mainly works in political philosophy.
 His main research interests are compromises and political morality beyond justice, political authority and legitimacy, as well as property rights and distributive justice.
-He previously was a research associate at the Smith Institute for Political Economy and Philosophy at Chapman University in California, a temporary associate professor at Bielefeld University, Germany, an assistant professor at the University of Hamburg, Germany, and a visiting scholar at the University of Arizona.
 He earned his habilitation in philosophy from the University of Hamburg in 2015 and his Ph.D. from the Ludwig Maximilian University of Munich in 2008.

 Prof. Dr. Dirk Wentzel